Age-Friendly University

 By 2030, 1 in 6 people around the world will be 60 years or older due to the rising global population and individuals living longer.
 In response to this demographic shift, an international Age-Friendly City movement was launched to optimize environments and services that promote the participation, health, and well-being of older adults.
 The Age-Friendly University (AFU) initiative was born out of this broader movement due to post-secondary institutions having the potential to offer educational, health and wellness, arts and cultural, and civic engagement opportunities that can benefit older adults and facilitate connections across generations.
 However, most post-secondary institutions have not yet adapted for a rapidly growing aging population.

 The AFU Global Network consists of post-secondary institutions that are committed to making policies, programs, practices, and environments in higher education more accessible and inclusive for older students, faculty, staff, alumni, emeriti, retirees, and community members.
-With leadership from the Brenda Strafford Centre on Aging, the University of Calgary became a member of the AFU Global Network in 2018.
-The Centre on Aging has since been leading initiatives to promote research, education, and community engagement opportunities that support the aging population.
+With leadership from the Centre on Aging, the University of Calgary became a member of the AFU Global Network in 2018.
+The Centre has since been leading initiatives to promote research, education, and community engagement opportunities that support the aging population.

 Guiding Principles